nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all persons: `list persons`

 You want to see an overview of all your classmates.
-Key in `list persons`, and TruthTable will show you all persons that currently exist in your TruthTable
+Key in `list persons`, and TruthTable will show you all persons that currently exist in your TruthTable.

-The `list persons` command shows a list of all persons in TruthTable.
+The `list persons` command shows the list of all persons in TruthTable.
 After running the [`find person`](#finding-a-person-find-person) command, you may wish to view all persons again.
-To do so, the list persons command will update the [persons section](#persons-section) and display all persons as seen in the image below.
+To do so, the `list persons` command will display all persons as seen in the image below.

 If done successfully, you should the see all persons show up under in the [persons section](#persons-section) as shown below.